The sconce or

 photograph shows the sconces mounted on the wall in the hall opposite

 the front door.
-If a bulb ever burns out it can easily by
+If a bulb ever burns out it can now be easily replaced

-replaced by simply plugging in a new sconce.
+by simply plugging in a new sconce light.

 |